adamsimonini/covid-trends-backend/README.md

 \*(Dev) denotes work done for the benefit of the development environment

-- [✔️] utilized Flask's "blueprint" functionarlity to splitup my API routes into multiple files
+- ✅ (Dev) Docker Compose yml creates 3 containers on a single network: api (backend code), pg (postgres), and pgadmin
-- [✔️] (Dev) Docker Compose yaml now creates 3 containers on a single network: api (backend code), pg (postgres), and pgadmin
+- ✅ (Dev) Docker Compose yml generates the postgres database from raw SQL durion container build
-- [✔️] (Dev) Docker Compose yaml now generates the postgres database from raw SQL durion container build
+- ✅ (Dev) Docker Compose yml has volumes setup correctly to enable hot reloading of server files (i.e., no rebuilding of images required)
-- [✔️] (Dev) The API ports for the development host machine and the container are correctly mapped to 8000, so the API returns JSON objects
+- ✅ (Dev) The API ports for the development host machine and the container are correctly mapped to 8000, so the API returns JSON objects

 # **Notes**